GGEMS/ggems/doc/source/installation.rst

 Execution
 ^^^^^^^^^

 Software that uses GGEMS library requires a license to be executed.
-License file can be freely distributed for academic institution.
+License file can be freely distributed for academic institutions.

 Last update: |today|  -  Release: |release|.